Berkeley-Correctness-Group/DLint/README.md

 ### Usage

-Everytime when you open a new cmd window, go to DLint dir first, next alwasy remember to set the path:
+Everytime when you open a new cmd window, go to DLint dir first, then (always remember to) set the path:
 ```
 export PATH="`pwd`/scripts/path_unix":$PATH
 ```